HVAC.com’s air conditioner inspection checklist

 What is an air conditioning inspection?
-During your preventative maintenance tune up, your technician thoroughly inspects your cooling system and its components to ensure they are in good working order.
-Maintenance is performed to undo the damaging effects of wear and tear over the last year and to resolve any malfunctions before they cause further damage.
+During your preventative maintenance tune-up, your technician thoroughly inspects your cooling system.
+All components are examined to ensure they are in good working order.

 Your air conditioner inspection includes the following checks and maintenance tasks:

 - Cleaning of the evaporator and condenser coils to improve energy efficiency and heat transfer

 - Refrigerant level testing and adjustment if needed to ensure your system has the proper amount of refrigerant for efficient operation

 - Blower component testing and adjustment to deliver proper airflow through the cooling system